AMSTerUsers/AMSTer_Distribution/README.md

 **Updates:**

 **________**

+- New in V 20231024:
+  1. Scripts build_header_msbas_Tables.sh now allows preparing msbas inversion baseond on tables resulting from a Delaunay Traingulation and/or x-shortest connections, and/or baseline criterias pairs selections.

 - New in V 20231003:
   Because this new version includes major changes (also in the structure), it is hardly recommended to perform a new installation with the installer (MasTer_Install.sh):
   1. Some important files were renamed (e.g. FUNCTIONS_FOR_MT.sh), some files were moved in more appropriate directories and some directories were renamed for more clarity (like where to store some scripts or parameters files).